-Dr. Idris M. Griffith was born on the 25th of November, 1898 in London, England.
-He graduated from high school in London, England before studying at University of London University and Guys Hospital.
-Here he obtained his M.P.C.S. and his L.R.C.P.
+Dr. Idris Melyndwr Griffith was born in London, England on the 25th of November, 1898.
+Dr. Griffith graduated from high school in London (England) before studying at the University of London and Guys Hospital.
+Here he obtained his M.R.C.S. and his L.R.C.P. in 1924.

 Once in Canada he obtained his L.M.C.C. necessary to practice in Ontario.
+In 1959, Dr. Griffith was known to be living at 268 Aberdeen Ave., in Hamilton.
 Initially Dr. Griffith had a general medical practice but pursued studies in psychiatry.
-Dr. Griffith settled in Kent County in 1965.
+Dr. Griffith settled in Chatham-Kent in 1965.
 By 1967 he was the Director of Psychiatry at the Ontario Hospital School at Cedar Springs, Ontario.
 Mrs. Griffith became a social worker with the Ontario Hospital School.
 Dr. and Mrs. Griffith founded the Children’s Psychiatric Research Institute in London, Ontario.

 Dr. Griffith enjoyed playing golf, walking and playing tennis.
 Dr. and Mrs. Griffith shared a love of the theater.

 Dr. Griffith died at the Public General Hospital in Chatham on the 13th of January, 1976.
 He was buried at Maple Leaf Cemetery in Chatham.
 His wife Karen was married to Lester Thomson Fisher in Fort Myers, Florida on the 1st of December, 1985.
 Mr. Fisher died in 1997 and Karen Griffith-Fisher died on the 24th of December, 2011.
 She was buried at the Maple Leaf Cemetery next to Dr. Griffith.